 Focusing on late prehistoric times in the Near East, the discussions will of relevance to all researchers interested in the role of exchange in the evolution of complex economies.
 It offers an analysis of exchange systems based on a matrix of factors which should be of interest to all researchers interested in the evolution of trade.

-List of Figures; List of Tables; Preface; Acknowledgments; Chapter 1.
-Prologue: Notes on the Archaeology of Exchange; Chapter 2.
-The Tabular Scrapers: Background to a Cross-Cultural Exchange System; Chapter 3.
-The Tabular Scraper from Tool-Type to Chaîne Opératoire; Chapter 4.
-Use and Function; Chapter 5.
-The Production System; Chapter 6.
-The Trade and Exchange System; Chapter 7.
-Tabular Scraper Value; Chapter 8.
-The Comparative Contexts of the Tabular Scraper System: Chapter 9.
-The Tabular Scraper System: "Rise" and "Collapse" of a Dynamic Complex; Chapter 10.
-Concluding Discussion: The Tabular Scraper System in Context; Appendix 1: The tabular scraper catalogue; Appendix 2: Tabular scraper data base; Bibliography; Index.
+List of Figures; List of Tables; Preface; Acknowledgments; 1.
+Prologue: Notes on the Archaeology of Exchange; 2.
+The Tabular Scrapers: A Background to a Cross-Cultural Exchange System; 3.
+The Tabular Scraper from Tool-Type to Chaîne Opératoire; 4.
+Use and Function; 5.
+The Production System; 6.
+The Trade and Exchange System; 7.
+Tabular Scraper Value; 8.
+The Comparative Contexts of the Tabular Scraper System; 9.
+The Tabular Scraper System: 'Rise' and 'Collapse' of a Dynamic Complex; 10.
+Concluding Discussion: The Tabular Scraper System in Context; Appendix 1: The tabular scraper catalogue; Appendix 2: Tabular scraper database; Bibliography; Index.